-If you have been injured after a dog attack, you are likely not only frustrated with the fact that a dog bit you, but you may also be dealing with very serious injuries.
+If you have been injured after a dog attack, you are likely not only frustrated with the fact that a dog bit you in Greenville, but you may also be dealing with very serious injuries.
 Sadly, depending on the dog who does the attacking, injuries can be so severe that they can kill.
 Just recently a woman was mauled to death in California by five stray pit bulls, and that is not the first time this has happened.
 More often than not, dog bites simply result in very degrees of injuries, though none make them any less traumatizing.

 However, perhaps you dog bite was from a neighbor down the street and the thought of taking legal action against them seems like too much for you.
 Not only that, but perhaps you are worried that they may not be able to afford any extra bills on their hand.